gicentre/litvis/documents/tutorials/introduction/intro3.md

       label: limitations
     minimumOccurrences: 1

-  - description: An idiom's description should be provided before listing its limtitations.
+  - description: An idiom's description should be provided before listing its limitations.
     selector:
       label: desc
     before: